-Upon request, the designated human resources staff member will confirm current and former staff members' dates of employment, salary history and job title.
-Any staff member who receives a request for an employment reference regarding a current or former staff member should forward the request to the designated human resources staff member.
+Upon request, human resources will confirm current and former staff members' dates of employment, salary history and job title.
+Any staff member who receives a request for an employment reference regarding a current or former staff member should forward the request to human resources.